 Entering into a Trust Deed could harm your credit rating, which is an estimate of your ability to keep financial commitments.
 A Trust Deed will stay on your credit record for six years.
 For many, a Scottish Trust Deed is the better option when their debts have become unmanageable because you can protect your assets.
 So, if you own a house or car, they won’t be at risk.
 If you’re in this situation, your credit score will not improve anyway because you’re continually missing repayments.
 With a Trust Deed, you can make your debts more manageable, protect your assets and allow your credit score to recover after 6 years.

 If your debt is becoming overwhelming, at Trust Deed Scotland we’re here to offer free support and debt advice.
-We are a Not-for-profit, Community Interest Company, offering advice approved by the Financial Conduct Authority (FCA) to people with debt problems.
 Our expert team has helped over 16,000 people press the reset button on their personal finances with a Protected Trust Deed.

 For a no-obligation assessment of your options, get in touch for a free, confidential consultation with the team on 0141 221 0999 or answer a few quick questions to get started.